mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 _**Musical Mind.**_ You can cast level 1 Bard spells you have prepared, including Rhythmancy songs, by spending 1 Focus Point.
 You can cast your Bard spells at higher levels at a cost of 1 Focus Point per level increase, but the maximum number of Focus Points you spend on casting a spell cannot exceed half your Monk level (round down).

-_**Prepared Spells of Level 1+.**_ You prepare the list of level 1 spells that are available for you to cast with this feature.
+_**Prepared Level 1 Spells.**_ You prepare the list of level 1 spells that are available for you to cast with this feature.
 To start, choose three level 1 Bard spells.

 If another Warrior of Song feature gives you spells that you always have prepared, those spells don't count against the number of spells you can prepare with this feature, but those spells otherwise count as Bard spells for you.